moliver28/research-handbook/content/handbook/security/data-classification-standard.md

 ##### Labeling

 There is currently no internal requirement to label data according to this standard, however labels are encouraged.
-By labeling data according to classification level, individuals can quickly refer to this policy for proper handing.
+By labeling data according to classification level, individuals can quickly refer to this policy for proper handling.
-Issues that are confidential must be marked accordingly per our [Communication Handbook Page]({{< ref "communication" >}}).
-It is up to the data owner to ensure that security and privacy settings are applied as per their own requirements.

 ## Exceptions